GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 3. Wait for the resources to be created, and then view the deployment details by navigating to the resource group where you created them.

-## Train a custom model using the API
+## Train a model without labels using the API

 Now we will use Form Recognizer via the SDK.